Elaine Christy

 Elaine Christy is an American harpist.
 She has performed at high-profile concert halls including Steinway Hall, Carnegie's Weill Hall, and with the CBS Orchestra on the television show Late Show with David Letterman.
-In 2012, she is an instructor of harp at Princeton University.
+Since 2012, she is an instructor of harp at Princeton University.

 Career

 Beginnings

-Christy attended William Penn University in Oskaloosa, Iowa.
+Christy attended William Penn University in Oskaloosa, Iowa, United States.
 During these years, she studied with notable harpists including Margaret Ling, Jane Weidensaul, and Kathleen Bride.
 She worked as an elementary school teacher while continuing her education and training in Kansas.
 In 1981, she was a finalist in the professional division of the American Harp Society National Competition, and won a Lorraine Close Award during the contest.
 In 1984, she was placed first in the American Harp Society National Competition, and won three top awards at this competition in 1984.
 In addition, she won the Ruth Lorraine Close award a second time.

 She earned a Ph.D. from the Manhattan School of Music.
 Christy was an instructor of harp at the University of Kansas and Kansas State University.
 Since 2001, she has taught harp at Princeton University.
 Her publications about harp and playing methodology have been cited by other scholars.